 In the past, we've talked a bit about how you can use late positions to your advantage.
 But early positions?
-People sometimes think it's a bit of a grin and bear it situation.
+Known as the most complex position in poker, some people think it's a bit of a grin and bear it situation.

 However, there are some simple things you can do to protect your position and make sure you're not losing chips unnecessarily.
 Whether you're playing an in the flesh tournament or are settling in for an online poker session (bet365 bonus code for new players), these things are really important to know.